 Society's tolerance of paranormal beliefs

 When perceived normal people and people of social status participate in the contemporary reality belief system about fringe psychic, UFO, and religious experiences, society might tolerate their outlying beliefs within a margin of tolerance.
 Beyond that margin of tolerance, society’s defense mechanisms usually check and balance these beliefs from “not being taken too seriously” out of the fear that too many far-flung paranormal beliefs bring an increase in mental health issues and ignorance in society.
-Thus, people with an extreme emphasis on their paranormal, religious, and conspiracy beliefs may hasten the destabilization of society due to a lack of social restraints on their borderline beliefs.
+The anticipated fear is, people with an extreme emphasis on their paranormal, religious, and conspiracy beliefs may hasten the destabilization of society due to a lack of social restraints on their borderline beliefs.
 Our defense mechanisms attempt to keep a lid on such perceived strange and aberrant beliefs and practices.